Andresmup/github-foundations/01_GIT_&_GITHUB_RELATED/Readme.md

 # **GIT w/GITHUB BASICS**

 ## GIT CONFIG
 The first step when using git after installing it, is to set up email and username.
-This values are storage in a local file named git configfile
+This values are storage in a local file named git config file

 The gitconfig file is what stores your global configurations for git such an email, name, editor and more